Susan B. Anthony Coin Value

 Are any Susan B. Anthony dollars worth keeping?

 Yes — specifically the 1979-P Wide Rim (Near Date), the 1979-S Type 2 proof, the 1981-S Type 2 proof, any MS-67 or higher business strike, and the 1999-P and 1999-D in mint state.
 Common circulated examples from 1979–1981 are worth face value only.
-If you find an uncirculated example with no contact marks or a proof with strong cameo contrast, it's worth checking the specific date and variety before spending it.
+If you find an uncirculated example with no contact marks or a proof with strong cameo contrast, check the specific date and variety before spending it.

 How do I identify the 1979-P Wide Rim variety?